donvercety/node-filelog/README.md

 log = new logger('/path/to/msg-folder', '/path/to/err-folder');
 ```

-The first parameter is the so called 'keyword', helpful for tagging different logs.
+The first parameter is the so called 'keyword', helpful for tagging different logs, for both log and err files.
 If you just want the plain log with no keywords only time and log data use.

 ```js
 log.useShortLog();